 Chandlery and small office - a small shop where boaters can obtain essentials for maintaining their boats which provides an essential source of income for most boatyards.
 The office would support the running of the chandlery and the boatyard

 Service docks - The site should accommodate service points for boats alongside the wharf for work that doesn’t require boats being lifted from the water.
 Each one would require an electricity point and at least one metre of wharf front to be available for boaters to get on and off their boats and carry out DIY repairs.
-Boaters should be able to fill up with water, use an Elsan point, fill up with diesel, gas, coal, wood and drop off rubbish
+Boaters, including passing boaters, should be able to fill up with water, use an Elsan point, fill up with diesel, gas, coal, wood and drop off rubbish

-Toilet and possible shower/laundrette facilities - For boat owners whose boats are out of the water and are unable to use their own bathrooms.
+Toilet and possible shower/laundrette facilities - For boat owners whose boats are out of the water and are unable to use their own bathrooms and for passing boaters.
 Few boat owners have washing machines.

-The appropriate level of these essential boatyard facilities, which would determine the appropriate size of the boatyard, would depend on the following factors:
+The appropriate type and scale of these essential boatyard facilities, which would determine the appropriate size of the boatyard, would depend on the following factors:

 The number of boats within the Oxford area in which the boatyard would serve including any projected growth in boat ownership.
 It would be appropriate to consider the “Oxford area” as Oxford plus the canal north to the River Cherwell up to and including Thrupp.
 This is the area in which narrowboats would be restricted to in times of flood.